theesfeld/buffer-background/README.md

 ### Auto-Assignment Not Working

 1. Verify `buffer-background-global-mode` is enabled
-2. Check `buffer-background-auto-buffers` patterns
+2. Check `buffer-background-image-alist` patterns match your buffers
 3. Ensure `buffer-background-auto-enable` is t
-4. Test pattern matching manually
+4. Use `buffer-background-show-image-source` to test pattern matching
+5. Verify your buffer names/modes match the configured patterns exactly

 ## Examples